 Show ContentsGodsalve History, Family Crest & Coats of Arms

 Godsalve is an ancient Anglo-Saxon name.
-It was a name given to a person who was a person who was "gode," meaning "good," along with "saule, or soule," meaning "soul" in other words "an honest fellow."
+It was a name given to a person who was a person who was "gode," meaning "good," along with "saule, or soule," meaning "soul" in other words "an honest fellow," with a "good soul."
 1

-Alternatively, the name could have been a local name from "Gadshill (Kent), Godshill (Isle of Wight), Godshill (Hants) or Godsell Fm (Wiltshire), all originally Godeshyll ‘god’s hill’" 1
+Alternatively, the name could have been a local name from "Gadshill (Kent), Godshill (Isle of Wight), Godshill (Hants) or Godsell Farm (Wiltshire), all originally Godeshyll ‘god’s hill’" 1

 Another source postulates the name is "perhaps from Godshill, in the Isle of Wight or the same as Godesilus, the name of an early Burgundian King."
 2 Pursuing the Godesilus connection, one source notes that "Godescalus, [was] a mesne lord in Wiltshire in 1086."
 This latter source is obviously eluding to an entry appearing in the Domesday Book.
 3 4